In order for Sofia or a database to interpret your question, you have to construct a search statement that could look something like this:

 OR: Used to connect keywords or phrases that are related.

-By using the search operator OR, the Library Catalogue or database will retrieve all the documents that contain any of the words.
+By using the search operator OR, Sofia or a database will retrieve all the documents that contain any of the words.
 This gives a much broader list of results.

 Remember: OR gives you MORE!